 Domestic Battery and Interfering with the Reporting of a Domestic Battery – Finding of Not Guilty After Trial in DuPage County

 and Interfering with the Reporting of a Domestic Battery at the DuPage County courthouse.
 The client had no criminal record whatsoever.
-He insisted from day 1, that he had no intent whatsoever to harm his wife.
+The client insisted from day 1 that he had no intent whatsoever to harm his wife.